-(MQTT) (MQTT.org, 2015).
+The train controllers are connected with the zone controllers by means of the Message Queuing Telemetry Transport Protocol (MQTT) [27].
 This is a popular machine-to-machine connectivity protocol often used in the "Internet of Things" domain.
 Usually, both the routing of connections and the brokerage of users are done by a number of standard MQTT servers.
-Since tests, however, showed that the use of these servers lead to an unacceptably high transmission delay, we created our own MQTT server that is realized on a Raspberry Pi (Upton and Halfacree, 2014).
+Since tests, however, showed that the use of these servers lead to an unacceptably high transmission delay, we created our own MQTT server that is realized on a Raspberry Pi [38].
 Figure 4 sketches the communication architecture used.
-A detailed technical evaluation of the demonstrator can be found in (Hordvik and Øseth, 2015).
+A detailed technical evaluation of the demonstrator can be found in [19].